Falcon Gold (CVE:FG) Shares Down 25% – What’s Next?

-Shares of Falcon Gold Corp.
-(CVE:FG – Get Free Report) were down 25% during trading on Friday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 771,000 shares traded hands during mid-day trading, an increase of 99% from the average daily volume of 388,069 shares.
+Falcon Gold Corp.
+(CVE:FG – Get Free Report) shares were down 25% during trading on Saturday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+Approximately 771,000 shares changed hands during trading, an increase of 99% from the average daily volume of 388,069 shares.
 The stock had previously closed at C$0.02.

 Falcon Gold Corp. generates, acquires, and explores mineral properties in the Americas.
 It explores for gold, silver, copper, and base metal deposits, as well as diamonds.
 Its flagship project is the Central Canada Gold Mine located approximately 20km southeast of Agnico Eagle’s Hammond Reef Gold Deposit.